 The next thing we ask is how intense this fear is on a scale of one to 10 with 10 being very intense.

 We start tapping on the first point which is on the side of the hand by stating and accepting we have this problem.
 It will sound like this: ''Even though I have this flight phobia, I deeply and completely love and approve of myself.''

-We move onto tapping on the next points and at the same time we repeat a phrase that describes the problem such, as ''this fear of flying''.
+We move on tapping on the next points and at the same time we repeat a phrase that describes the problem such, as ''this fear of flying''.

-At the end of the tapping round I will ask you whether the fear has gone down on a scale one to 10.
-We continue the tapping rounds until the the fear is down to one.
+At the end of the tapping round, I will ask you whether the fear has gone down on a scale one to ten.
+We continue the tapping rounds until the fear is down to one.

 The above is a very simple description of an EFT process but the reality is that working on an issue is not a very straightforward process.
 These sorts of issues are a facade of an underlying fear.

 In the example above the fear of flying it's more likely to be connected to another situation in your life where you feel trapped and have no control.
 However, to arrive at the conclusion it takes sometimes time until the client is ready to see the full picture.
 Of course, the fear of flying could be connected to the actual fear of being in a plane especially if you have had a past traumatic flying experience.

 It is very common that while you are tapping, you may get a memory or even the connection you are looking for between your fear and a past experience.
 People are experiencing what we call the ''a-ha'' moments when they are able to make these connections.
 They can even feel it in their body as a sense of release and lightness.